BU-Spark/ml-ffi-intelligent-query-builder/README.md

 >This section provides information on potential improvements.

 Continue with using OpenAI SQL translate:
-1. For better information security, encrypt recignized entities with random nouns and pass it to API, then replace the nouns back in the returned SQL query.
+1. For better information security, obfuscate recognized entities with random nouns and pass it to API, then replace the nouns back in the returned SQL query.

-Or replace API with custom trained model:
+Or replace OpenAI API with custom model:
+1. Use a Large Language Model, may encounter accuracy trade-off in translating SQL.
-1. Train model for SQL translate.
+2. Train a model optimized for SQL translation.

+### Future Integration
+Containerize this project and deploy as an API for embedded performance.

 ## More Information
 ### Research
-TODO: Briefly summarize research and point to long-form research files [research](project-research/research.md)
+>contains all preliminary research done in the early development stage.
+[research](project-research/research.md)

 ### EDA